 Batch tasks in workflows

-Using Batch tasks in workflows is a little more involved than with Lambda tasks.
-Lambdas integrate a more natively with step functions than batch, which has additional layer of infrastructure between.
-As a result, users must keep a few more things in mind when wanting to use Batch tasks.
+Using Batch tasks in workflows requires a few additional steps than using Lambda tasks.
+Lambdas integrate more directly with Step Functions than Batch, which has additional layer of infrastructure in-between.
+As a result, users must keep a few more things in mind when using to Batch tasks.

 pre-batch